Apple's home-grown Maps leaves users lost

 Apple spokeswoman Trudy Muller said the company launched the new service knowing it was a major initiative.

-Some of the errors have even irked politicians.
-Irish Minister for Justice Alan Shatter said he was surprised to discover that Airfield - a 35-acre estate with working farm and café in center of his constituency in Dundrum, on the outskirts of Dublin - has been labeled with the image of an aircraft.

-He said this could be dangerous for pilots and suggested in a statement that Apple use the image of "a cow, a goat, a sheep, a flower" instead, and that an "aircraft is an entirely inappropriate flight of imagination".

-Users in Asia were surprised to see two sets of the disputed islands known by Japan as the Senkaku and by China as the Diaoyu.
+Users in Asia were surprised to see two sets of the disputed territory of Senkaku Islands.
 Some joked that this was Apple's effort at providing a diplomatic solution to Japan and China, both of which claim the islands.

 NOT AN EASY FIX